PolygonAndPixel/eda/README.md

 A similar problem occurs for MultiNest where it does not find the shells.
 You may increase the number of live points in the configuration file to overcome this problem.

+The IceCube Toymodel does not work properly yet (the likelihood surface is not modelled correctly).
+This approach might be exchanged for the real version that uses photosplines to evaluate the likelihood.